YoCodingJosh/codingjosh.com/about/intro.md

 # About Me!

-Hey everyone.
-I'm Josh.
-A software developer.
+Hello there!
+I'm Josh, a software engineer from Kansas City.

+I love writing code and learning new things!